 Indeed, some companies do already operate robot controlled manufacturing processes.
 These can be left to run overnight with no direct human supervisor – commonly referred to as ‘lights out operations’.
 A full lights out operation can run near continuously with minimal human interaction but these processes follow a CNC or preprogramed instruction, not an AI computer.

 So are we in industry 4.0 at the moment?
-Only history will say for sure – in my opinion, the technology is certainly available if not yet perfected or widely implemented.
+Only history will say for sure – in my opinion, many elements of Industry 4.0 do exist and the technology is certainly available if not yet perfected or widely implemented.
 No doubt the term ‘Industry 4.0’ will continue to be used for manufacturing processes which are mostly automated requiring minimal human interaction.
 Who knows?
 Maybe the next stage in advanced artificial intelligence and machine learning is already being developed ready to propel the world fully into a fully automated Industry 4.0 environment – it is indeed a fascinating concept.